 (Optional) If your cluster uses Kerberos authentication, create the following subdirectory in

 cp /etc/krb5.conf /tmp/hadoop-binaries-configs/kerberos/

 cp -R /etc/hadoop /tmp/hadoop-binaries-configs/configs/ cp -R /etc/hive /tmp/hadoop-binaries-configs/configs/ cp -R /etc/spark2 /tmp/hadoop-binaries-configs/configs/ cp -R /etc/spark /tmp/hadoop-binaries-configs/configs/

 On the edge node, run the following command to identify the version of Java running on the cluster.

 You should then download a JDK .tar file from the Oracle downloads page that matches that version.
-The filename will have a pattern like the following.
+The filename will have a name like the following:

 Keep this JDK handy on your local machine for use in a future step.